 Mitzi knew in her heart she was seeing a boy, but her brain was puzzled.
 Male torties have an extra chromosome that makes them tortie colored, making them rare.
 She figured when she took him in to be fixed at 2 months of age, she’s receive confirmation then.

 But about a week before the sterilization surgery was to be scheduled, Cosmos began vomiting.
 His weight dropped under the 2 pound minimum mark so she had to cancel the appointment.
-She called Kathy Walvoord, the president of the St. Francis Society Animal Rescue.
-Kathy provided medication and Mitzi had to syringe feed him for a week to ensure he stayed hydrated and nourished.
+She called St. Francis Society Animal Rescue.
+They provided medication and Mitzi had to syringe feed him for a week to ensure he stayed hydrated and nourished.
 Thankfully, the vomiting subsided and she was able to book him in for his surgery.

 Arriving at the appointment, she found a humorous note in his vet documentation.